 Small Craft Harbours program

 Small Craft Harbours is a nationwide program run by Fisheries and Oceans Canada (DFO).
-More than 5,000 volunteers assist the program annually.
-It keeps the harbours that are critical to the fishing industry open and in good repair.
-The program operates and maintains a national system of harbours to provide commercial fish harvesters and other harbour users with safe and accessible facilities.
+The program operates and maintains a national system of harbours to provide commercial fish harvesters, and other harbour users, with safe and accessible facilities.

 About the program

-Small craft harbours are crucial to the fishing industry, and by extension, the Canadian culture and economy.
-As of September 2018, the program is responsible for 1,008 harbours, including 882 fishing harbours and 126 recreational harbours.
-Together, these harbours represent over 10,000 structures valued at approximately $5.6 billion.
+Small craft harbours are crucial to the fishing industry, and by extension, Canadian culture and the economy.
+The program is responsible for close to 950 harbours, including fishing and recreational harbours.
+Together, these harbours represent over 10,000 structures valued at approximately $7.1 billion.

 Small Craft Harbours is a decentralized program.
-The headquarters used to be in Ottawa but now since April 1st, 2018, the headquarters is located in Moncton, New Brunswick.
+Since 2018, the headquarters has been located in Moncton, New Brunswick.

 Objectives

-Our goal is a sustainable national network of safe and accessible harbours that are:
+The program's goal is to develop and maintain a sustainable national network of safe and accessible harbours that are:

 - fully operated